SeanSun6814/rosbag-utils/README.md

 - `mode`: The mode to run the script in.
     - `prod`: _(default)_ launches the rosbag-utils app.
-    - `dev`: runs the pre-commit formatting script.
+    - `dev`: runs the pre-commit build script.
 - `action`: The action to perform.
     - `run`: _(default)_ runs the script natively.
     - `build_docker`: builds the Docker container for script.